-TESOL student Anne Pyzocha teaches local immigrants and refugees English at HIAS PA, a nonprofit organization in Center City, Philadelphia.
+TESOL alumna Anne Pyzocha taught local immigrants and refugees English at HIAS PA, a nonprofit organization in Center City, Philadelphia during her TESOL coursework.

 Dr. Anne Pomerantz's students from EDUC 516: Teaching Second Language Writing, as well as students from EDUC 676: Discursive Approaches in ICC, work with students at Moder Patshala, a local Bangladeshi-American community organization, to develop their language and creative writing skills.

 ELX Assistant Professor, Nelson Flores, was awarded the 2017 AERA Early Career Award in Bilingual Education Research.

 Ms. Hitomi Yoshida, the Penn Museum's Diversity Programs Manager, was recently featured by the Penn GSE Magazine.
 Read her profile to learn about how she brings ICC values such as critical thinking and intercultural dialogue to her current work.

 ELX alumna, Dr. Katherine Mortimer, wins The International Research Foundation for English Language Education Alatis Prize for her article, “Producing Change and Stability: A Scalar Analysis of Paraguyan Bilingual Education Policy Implementation” (Linguistics and Education, Vol. 34).

 In tribute of her decades of scholarship, a new book focusing on second language development has been published: Complexity Theory and Language Development, In celebration of Diane Larsen-Freeman.